0marAnsari/GeoGraffi/README.md

 If you have ever walked anywhere with me, you might find yourself walking ahead alone, realizing that I've stopped to look at something.
 If you wonder why I'm staring intently at the cracks in the concrete, I'm admiring someone's crisp whiteout lines, trying to make out a meanstreak tag, or ducking into an alleyway because my eye caught the edge of a throw-up.
 People like me, our senses are restless when confronted with an empty brick wall, our eyes can't help locking onto underpasses, rooftops, benches, light poles, and alleyways.
 I'm thankful for every train ride I've ever taken, every time I've wondered how they got up there, and every opportunity I have to be caught in the grip of the city.
 This project is my love letter to graffiti.

-The historical foundations of this application can be explained by legendary graffiti artist Futura: https://youtu.be/6ik9Ga0FvLI
+The historical foundations of this tool can be explained by the legend Futura, courtesy of Marc Ecko: https://youtu.be/6ik9Ga0FvLI

 The application serves as a tool to catalog graffiti flicks in an ordered format, where you can list the writer's name, crew, a description of the piece, and the address it was taken it.
-The address is important because it works as a geocoding tool for a map that shows you where you've taken graffiti flicks, and who was up when you took it.
+The address works as a geocoding tool for a map that shows you where you've taken graffiti flicks, and who was up when you took it.
 Like a Strava for graff, showing you where you've been and where you could go to find more graff.
 Enjoy, it's pretty easy to use.

 Important note: Be careful what you upload, this app is made to be a PokeDex of OTHER writers, which scratches that part of my mind that is reminded that vandalism is illegal, and cities have entire departments allocated to finding them.
 I know nothing about data security yet, so it's better to be safe than sorry.
 But more importantly, app or not, keep a blackbook and never stop writing.

-If you ever knew a chubby brown kid whose friends called him NEMO, peace.
+If you ever knew a chubby brown guy whose friends called him NEMO, peace.

 # Rails Template